deployKF/deployKF/README.md

 ## Who uses deployKF?

-deployKF is a new project, and we are still building our community.

-Please consider adding your organization to our [list of adopters](ADOPTERS.md).
+deployKF is a new project, and we are still building our community, consider [adding your organization](ADOPTERS.md) to our list of adopters.

 ## What is the difference between Kubeflow and deployKF?

-Kubeflow and deployKF are two different but related projects:
+Kubeflow and deployKF are two different but related projects.

-- deployKF is a tool for deploying Kubeflow and other MLOps tools on Kubernetes as a cohesive platform.
-- Kubeflow is a project that develops MLOps tools, including Kubeflow Pipelines, Kubeflow Notebooks, Katib, and more.

-For more details, see our detailed [deployKF vs Kubeflow](https://www.deploykf.org/about/kubeflow-vs-deploykf/) comparison.
+For more details, please see our [deployKF vs Kubeflow](https://www.deploykf.org/about/kubeflow-vs-deploykf/) comparison.

 ## Do you have a Slack or Mailing List?